sciustechnologia/SQL/module2.2_TemporalData_SQL.md

 > Note:
 * In the above example, pm was used in the format as an am/pm indicator.
 However, am was displayed as this is the current part of the day since we are displaying a midnight time.

+1. What does the default Date/Time format look like in Oracle?
+2. What is the diffeence between Current_date and Sysdate functions?
+3. Besides date/tome value, what else do you need to properly display or store the date/time value in the database?